The Halloween Dread Reframe

 (I wrote this blog in 2015)

 Every Halloween, my son wants to make his own costume.
-The therapist and educator in me absolutely loves his initiative, determination, creativity, high standards and resourcefulness yet the perfectionist mom in me gets triggered and dreads this.
-All I see are the barriers, the frustrations, hard work, messes, costs, and disappointment.
-It happened again this year where my son feels my dread and it brings him down.
-I know it is not fair so as I practice what I preach.
+The therapist and educator in me absolutely love his initiative, determination, creativity, high standards, and resourcefulness yet the perfectionist mom in me gets triggered and dreads this.
+All I see are the barriers, frustrations, hard work, messes, costs, and disappointment.
+It happened again this year when my son felt my dread and it brought him down.
+I know it is not fair so I practice what I preach.
 This morning, I acknowledged how he was right about feeling my resistance and I chose to ask, “How are we going to open this day with joy and curiosity?”
 I then reframed our day by stating, “I am very curious how we will get this all done and I look forward to the joy my son will feel when his costume is finished.”

-I am happy to report that after great effort, we have a 5 foot Salamence costume all ready to be painted and fully assembled in time for Halloween and my son is already filled with joy with the progress.
-He even volunteered using his own money for the expenses, made the shopping list, went to the store and did most of the work.
-Here is video of his costume:
+I am happy to report that after great effort, we have a 5-foot Salamence costume all ready to be painted and fully assembled in time for Halloween, and my son is already filled with joy with the progress.
+He even volunteered using his own money for the expenses, made the shopping list, went to the store, and did most of the work.
+Here is the video of his costume:

 Here is a link to Parenting Resources on topics of Halloween: